-For electricians, the future looks bright.
+For electrical workers, the future looks bright.
 With new infrastructure projects, emerging technologies, and the push for alternative energy sources, the licensed professional electrician will have plenty of prospects in the coming years.

 It’s no secret that the career journey to becoming an electrician is a long one.
 It does, however, follow a clear path from an initial electrician training program to an apprenticeship to journeyman and beyond.
 So, what better time to break into one of the fastest growing sectors in the country?